shapeshed/shapeshed.com/content/post/unix-sort.md

 ![Sort man page][7]

+## What is the sort command in UNIX?

+The `sort` command in UNIX is a command line utility for sorting lines of text files.
+It supports sorting alphabetically, in reverse order, by number, by month and can also remove duplicates.
+The sort command can also sort by items not at the beginning of the line, ignore case sensitivity and return whether a file is sorted or not.

 ## How to sort alphabetically

 The `sort` tool will sort lines alphabetically by default.
 Running `sort filename` writes the contents of the `filename` in alphabetical order to standard output.